 Ongoing Search and Investigation

-Turkish authorities continue to carry out extensive search and investigative operations to determine the fate of the aircraft and its passengers.
-Officials emphasized that any new developments will be promptly disclosed to the public as soon as verified information becomes available.
+Turkish authorities are continuing a wide-ranging search and investigation to determine the full extent and circumstances of the case.
+Officials confirmed that any new developments will be announced as soon as the available information is verified.